DennisSuitters/LibreCMS/README.md

 * Testing, and Bug Squashing, as per the usual with ongoing projects.

 ### LEGAL:
 By downloading LibreCMS you hereby agree not to hold Studio Junkyard liable for any damages that your usage of LibreCMS may cause to your system, or persons.
+Damages may infere such things as (which we are NOT responsible for) Data Loss, Hearing Imparement, Server Crashes, Alien Abduction, Coding Nitemare's, Alien Implants, or Visiting Alternate Realities.
 LibreCMS is Licensed under GPLv3.
 We request that if you modify, and hopefully enhance LibreCMS, that you take part in maintaining, and contributing to it's code base here at GitHub.

 ### NOTE:
 * We are currently overhauling parts of the Administration Area, and will soon be making changes to the Layout (Front End) area.